-(vi) On-site employees:

-Only permanent residents of the dwelling shall be employed by the home occupation.
+On-site (vi) employees: Only permanent residents of the dwelling shall be employed by the home occupation.

-(vii) Signs and advertising:

-There shall be no exterior display or advertisement
+(vii) Signs and advertising: There shall be no exterior display or advertisement

-(viii) Permits and licensing:
+Permits and (viii) licensing:

 Home occupations - Class 1 require a development permit.
 A permit may be revoked at any time, if in the opinion of the Development Authority; the operator of the home occupation has violated any provisions of this Bylaw or the conditions of the permit.
 A home occupation Class 1 shall not operate without a valid Business License issued by the municipality.